 Why are menhaden important?

-Atlantic menhaden are critical to the Chesapeake Bay ecosystem, filtering pollutants out of the water and forming an important link in the food web.
-Menhaden also support one of the oldest commercial fisheries on the Atlantic coast.
+Atlantic menhaden are critical to the Chesapeake Bay ecosystem, forming an important link in the food chain.
+Menhaden also support one of the largest commercial fisheries on the Atlantic coast.

 A key link in the food web

-Menhaden form an important link between the lower and upper levels of the food web.
-Menhaden are a critical source of food for larger fish species that support commercial and recreational fisheries, including bluefish, weakfish and striped bass.
-Fish-eating birds—including ospreys and bald eagles—also rely on menhaden as a source of food.
+Menhaden are filter feeders, capable of filtering up to seven gallons of water each minute.
+Along with other small fish and invertebrates, menhaden are known as “forage species,” meaning that they function as a critical source of food for larger fish species that support commercial and recreational fisheries, including bluefish, weakfish and striped bass.
+Marine mammals and fish-eating birds—including ospreys, cormorants and bald eagles—also rely on menhaden as well as other important forage species as a source of food.

 Economically important fisheries

-Menhaden support one of the oldest commercial fisheries on the Atlantic coast.
+Menhaden support one of the largest commercial harvests on the Atlantic coast.
 While the fish is too small and oily to eat, menhaden are harvested for other purposes, including:

+There are two types of fisheries for menhaden.
 The reduction industry, which harvests the fish to produce fishmeal and fish oil, began in New England in the 1800s.
-Today, just one reduction plant remains in operation on the Atlantic coast: Omega Protein in Reedville, Virginia.
+The bait fishery has been growing since 1985 and now makes up about one quarter of the menhaden harvested along the Atlantic coast.

-Large schools of Atlantic menhaden are caught with purse seines, or nets stretched between two boats.
-The boats travel in a circle around the menhaden in order to trap the fish.
+Small airplanes, referred to as “Spotter Planes” are used to find the menhaden schools.
+Boats travel in a circle around the menhaden in order to trap the fish.
 The net is “pursed,” or closed, and the fish are vacuumed out of the water and into refrigerated containers.
-Small airplanes are used to find the schools.
+This method of harvesting is known as purse seining, and is the primary method for harvesting menhaden for the reduction fishery.

 Is the menhaden population healthy?